yaxlee/ik_control/Readme.md

+# Project : inverse kinematics and resolved rate control
+In this project, we will implement an inverse kinematics algorithm and controllers for the Kuka iiwa 14 robot.

 # Installation instructions

 You can run the Jupyter notebook for the project either using a local installation of Python on your computer or directly on Google Colab without the need to install any additional software.